ZapomniGo/zapomnigo-client/src/app-components/README.md

-Component directories are be contained here.
+Component directories are contained here.
 Project structure should be as follow:

 SomeComponent-dir